The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 6.2.3 Political preferences

-In this subsection, for simplicity, we assume that c(x) = 2x2.
+In this subsection, for simplicity, we assume that c(x) = k 2x2.
 The greater the parameter k, the greater the convexity of c(:).
 As shown above, the more convex the cost function, the greater the increase in wages generated by the increase in labor demand due to additional business creations under the tough law.

 As in the previous section, since the poor do not internalize the welfare gains of the other classes, their preferences about the law are not necessarily aligned with social optimality.
 This is stated in the following proposition.